Abandonment in a Nursing Home Facility

 But how can you be sure?
 While it may be entirely possible the staff is not attentive and failing to preserve your loved one’s wellbeing, how can you tell?
 Some clear warnings signs to look for while you are visiting include:

 - Calls to the nursing station are never answered;

 - You find dirty bed sheets, yesterday’s food or medical trash in the room whenever you visit;

 - Your loved one is often wearing the same clothes as the day before.

 When Should I Speak With a Qualified Dallas Nursing Home Abandonment Attorney?

 Provided you have ruled out any immediate danger to your loved one’s health, we highly recommend contacting Crowe Arnold & Majors, LLP at your earliest convenience.
-Let our dedicated team of nursing home abuse attorneys help you find the answers you seek today.
+Let our dedicated team of Dallas personal injury lawyers help you find the answers you seek today.
 Call (214) 231-0544 for more information.

 - Nursing Home Allegedly Abandoned 14 Old And Sick Patients: https://www.businessinsider.com/nursing-home-allegedly-abandoned-patients-2013-10

 - Elder Abuse – Texas Attorney General: https://www.texasattorneygeneral.gov/consumer-protection/seniors-and-elderly/how-spot-and-report-elder-abuse-and-neglect